 So, what is a HEPA filter and why do I need one?

 HEPA stands for High Efficiency Particulate Absorption.
 A HEPA filter will trap all those dangerous particles that you probably cannot see except in the fading light through the window, but can smell.
 All wood dusts are a potential danger to health, the smaller dusts being the most harmful.
 By using a vacuum cleaner or extractor equipped with a HEPA filter you avoid these dangers.
 The HSE’s guidance is to use a vacuum cleaner or extractor that is at least an M Class machine; these use HEPA filters to meet this high standard.

 The dangers of wood dust are very well known and it would be foolish to ignore them.
 Fortunately these days there’s a huge range of equipment which is able to deal with it.
 Unfortunately, it’s also a very complex area with a large number of variables that need to be taken into consideration.
-Removing the wood waste at source is the most efficient method.
+Removing the wood waste at the source is the most efficient method.
 This method will usually mean constructing a ducted system with a powerful extractor at its centre.
-An additional vacuum extractor will probably also be required to deal with dust generated by power tools.
+You may also require an additional vacuum extractor to deal with dust generated by power tools.
 Plus, you can double it up as a general workshop cleaner.

 If you found this article helpful why not take a look at our insight on LEV (Local Exhaust Ventilation) and learn what extractor is best for your workshop.